SolidFuel/Arp/docs/USER_MANUAL.md

 This algorithm is the reason the plug-in exists.
 Most random arpeggiators will give you a different sequence of notes each tme you play through the track.
-_Starp_ will give you the exact same (random) sequence each time you play - assuming there is no changes to e.g. the MIDI data or BPM, etc.
+_solidArp_ will give you the exact same (random) sequence each time you play - assuming there is no changes to e.g. the MIDI data or BPM, etc.

 The algorithm does its best to make sure that the same note is not played twice